 Interim period working capital requirements typically reflect the seasonality of the business.
 AGI's collections of accounts receivable are weighted towards the third and fourth quarters.
 This collection pattern, combined with historically high sales in the third quarter that result from seasonality, typically lead to accounts receivable levels increasing throughout the year and peaking in the third quarter.
 Inventory levels typically increase in the first and second quarters and then begin to decline in the third or fourth quarter as sales levels exceed production.
 As a result of these working capital movements, historically, AGI begins to draw on its operating lines in the first or second quarter.
 The operating line balance typically peaks in the second or third quarter and normally begins to decline later in the third quarter as collections of accounts receivable increase.
 AGI has typically fully repaid its operating line balance by early in the fourth quarter.
-Going forward, growth in international business may result in an increase in the number of days accounts receivable remain outstanding and result in increased usage of working capital in certain quarters.
+Working capital movements in 2014 differed from historical seasonal patterns as both accounts receivable and inventory increased in the fourth quarter.
+Requirements for fiscal 2015 are expected to be generally consistent with historical patterns.
+Growth in international business may result in an increase in the number of days accounts receivable remain outstanding and result in increased usage of working capital in certain quarters.
+Working capital may also be deployed to secure steel supply and pricing.